 Philip Squire | Chief Executive | Ext 713

 Phil came to the Trust in 2004 from a varied work background.
-He trained as an engineer, worked in waste treatment and spent ten years as a Zen Buddhist monk in California (driving the tractor, cleaning the solar panels, digging holes, and listening to the wind in the pines).
+He trained as an engineer, worked in waste treatment and spent ten years as a Zen Buddhist monk in California.
 He’s very proud that we’ve managed to create a sustainable, exciting organisation that makes a real difference to people’s lives.
 He feels really lucky to work with people who have the courage and skills to think broadly and turn some of the wilder ideas into successful environmental and social projects.
+Phil recently spent 6 months in Germany on sabbatical with support from the Winston Churchill Memorial Trust and is excited to encourage European values of high quality housing into our thinking and practice.

 Linda Downes | Smart Homes Manager | Ext 710